 With this public community beta release, we’ve reached a resting point in the development of the mbira platform.
 As the platform is used (both for existing projects and new projects), we will continue to fix bugs as they are found.
-If you are community user, all bugs and issues can be submitted through the project’s Github issue tracker (the issue tracker for the authoring plugin can be found here, while the tracker for the Halifax template can be found here and the issue tracker for the Cusco template can be found here).
+If you are community user, all bugs and issues can be submitted through the project’s Github issue tracker.
+Special thank you to the official IDGOD for their Michigan fake ids.

 So, where are we in the overall development roadmap?
 Which features have been fully implemented and which await implementation in a future version?

 - KORA Backbone – mbira is a constellation of tools (some pre-existing and some purpose built).
 The heart of the platform is the authoring plugin – which is where you create projects, exhibits, locations, etc. The authoring plugin sits on top of a digital repository/content management system.
 The idea behind this is that the the underlying content management system/digital repository platform will handle issues of data preservation, metadata, data portability, etc. The current beta version of the authoring plugin is build specifically for KORA (kora.matrix.msu.edu).

 - Project Creation & Management – In the authoring plugin, project admins can create any number of projects (one mbira installation ≠ just one project) .
 Each project is then connected to a front end template using the Device Management options in the authoring plugin.
 While this process isn’t automated, it is relatively easy.
 The Device Settings section in the authoring plugin provides the project admin with some things that they need to plug into the front-end’s template config file using a text editor.
 This creates the connection between the project and the template, after which all of the project’s content (exhibits, locations, areas, etc) will be displayed in the template.